South Palm Beach, Florida: Geography

-The approximate coordinates for the Town of South Palm Beach is located at (26.591746, –80.037525).

 South Palm Beach is bordered to the north by the Town of Palm Beach; to the east by the Atlantic Ocean; to the west by the Intracoastal waterway (known locally as the Lake Worth Lagoon); and on the south by the town of Manalapan as well as Lantana's public beach.

 According to the United States Census Bureau, the town has a total area of 0.9 km2, of which 0.3 km2 is land and 0.5 km2 (60.61%) is water.